mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 | **Net profit**                    | <font color="red">**-$5,681**</font> | <font color="green">**$3,108**</font> | $XX |

 {{<notice type="info">}}
-I also have $XX of raw materials in my inventory, but I don't know a useful way to factor those into net profit.
+**Note**: I also have $59k in inventory, but I don't know a useful way to factor that into net profit.
 {{</notice>}}

-### Software progress
+### TinyPilot's software development

 The software has changed a lot in the last year, too.

 For fun, I installed the version of TinyPilot from January 2021 and compared it to our January 2022 release.
 I was surprised at how much has changed in just a year in just the UI:

 {{<notice type="info">}}
 TODO: Add GIF comparing both versions